Written by Richard Perry

 Security and Money Guarantees

 At bestbrokers.com we always believe that one of the most important factors in choosing a broker should be the protection of client funds.
-We believe that Fusion Markets is not a scan and is a broker that your money is safe with.
+We believe that Fusion Markets is not a scam and is a broker that your money is safe with.
 Here’s why:

 • Top-level ASIC regulation